geleto/cascador-ai/README.md

 ### Your Toolkit for Every Task

-*Cascador-AI* offers a suite of renderers, each tailored to a specific job - whether it’s rendering templates, generating text, or streaming data.
+*Cascador-AI* offers a suite of renderers, each tailored to a specific job - whether it’s executing scripts, rendering templates, generating text, or streaming data.
 Built on the Vercel AI SDK, they share a common foundation where each LLM renderer has a corresponding Vercel AI SDK Core function.
 Here’s the lineup:

 ### TemplateRenderer
-**What it does**: Pure template processing, no LLMs involved.
-Perfect for stitching together dynamic content from data or async sources.
+**What it does**: Pure template processing for string generation, with no LLMs involved.
+Perfect for stitching together dynamic content from data or async sources into a final text output like HTML or Markdown.

 ```typescript
 import { create } from 'cascador-ai';